Chocolate Avocado Quinoa Muffins (Vegan)

 These muffins are incredibly moist and rich, and who would’ve thought they were healthy?!
-Made with healthy fats from the avocado and virgin coconut oil, and banana and honey (or maple syrup) as the natural sweeteners.
+Made with healthy fats from the avocado and coconut oil, and banana and honey (or maple syrup) as the natural sweeteners.

 I first used raw honey in the trial batch.
 Then decided to use maple syrup in the second batch, THEN in the last batch I decided to mix them.
 All three batches were perfectly delectable on their own and I would say one cannot go wrong when choosing either or even both.